MilenZapryanoff/OurHome-Residential-entity-management-platform/README.md

   There is also a possibility, one manager to manage different residential entities.</li>
   <li>Manager can change residential entity data whenever he needs.
 Also, can delete an residential entity if there are no registered residents in it.</li>
   <li>Messages (notifications) can be archived or deleted.</li>
-  <li>Only Residential entity manager can edit some apartment (property) data as number of adults living in apartment, number of children, number of pets and the amount of monthly taxes</li>
+  <li>Only Residential entity manager can edit a part of property data as number of adults living in apartment, number of children, number of pets, property number and property floor.
+Also the amount of monthly taxes</li>
+  <li>Only owner can view and edin personal property data.</li>
   <li>Manager and Moderator receive emails for every new property registration request</li>
   <li>Moderator can see all registered users, and have limited access to available modifications and actions</li>
   <li>User-to-user messages</li>
   <li>Sending email via contact form</li>
   <li>Reset forgotten password functionality</li>
-  <li>On next stage admin will be able to update and delete all managers in the platform via user interface and a news feed will be created.
-Will be added an option to personalize avatars and some pictures.</li>
+  <li>On next stage admin will be able to update and delete all managers in the platform via user interface and a news feed will be created.</li>
+  <li>With the newest released version of the app all registered users can now upload their own pictures/avatars (max 3MB) and also edit personal data and password.</li>

 </ul>

 <h2>Security</h2>